One of my best friends in the world initially intimidated me with her beauty.

 It sounds silly now because she’s incredibly kind and humble, but before I knew her and all I could base my opinion on was her exterior package, I was wary.

-I met Mary Alice as a newlywed in Huntsville.
+I met Mary Alice as a newlywed.
 I was a new girl in a new city, eager to make friends.

 And when I saw her one night at a party – this tall, thin, gorgeous blonde surrounded by friends and family who were celebrating her move back home – I jumped to conclusions.
 She was so pretty I assumed she must be full of herself, a blonde snob who I’d probably have nothing in common with.